lachiescarsbrook/DomID/README.md

 ![Banner](figures/DomID_Logo.jpg)
 ## **Introduction**
-The Domestic Identification or `DomID` workflow takes paired-end screening data (<10M reads) as input, and accurately determines the taxonomic status (wild or domestic) of each ancient sample based on a modern reference panel, as well as calculating a suite of summary statistics (Fig. 1).
+The Domestic Identification or `DomID` workflow takes both single- and paired-end screening data (<10M reads) as input, and accurately determines the taxonomic status (wild or domestic) of each ancient sample based on a modern reference panel, as well as calculating a suite of summary statistics (Fig. 1).
 The following wild and domestic taxa can be discriminated with `DomID`:
 - :dog2: ***Canis:*** Wolf and Dog
 - :cow2: ***Bos:*** Aurochs and Cattle
 - :pig2: ***Sus:*** Wild Boar and Pig